-Failure of the employee or the employee's representative to adhere to the timelines contained in this article shall be considered an abandonment of his/her appeal.
-Failure of the County to adhere to the timelines contained in this article shall allow the employee, or the employee's representative, to pursue his/her grievance to the next higher step.
+Failure of the employee or the employee's representative to adhere to the timelines contained in this article shall be considered an abandonment of the employee's appeal.
+Failure of the County to adhere to the timelines contained in this article shall allow the employee, or the employee's representative, to pursue the employee's grievance to the next higher step.